Robert Ritz, B.S., M.Ed., Ph.D.

 Within the FCI process, students authorize the handling of a credit balance on their student account.
 The funds may be held throughout the academic year and apply to any account balance, or students can authorize the credit balance to be refunded.

-Liberty University encourages students to only borrow the minimum amount of loans to cover direct charges.
+Liberty University encourages student to only borrow the minimum amount of loans to cover direct charges.
 Students who wish to reduce their loans to eliminate a credit balance to refund may do so by completing a Loan Change Form in ASIST.

 Title IV aid, in addition to institutional and State aid, is disbursed 21 days after the student becomes eligible.
 Title IV refunds begin processing on day 25, but all are processed within 14 days from when aid is disbursed in accordance with federal regulations.